Office of the Secretary, Office of Environmental Policy and Compliance, Interior.

 Notice and request for comments.

-In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, the Office of Environmental Policy and Compliance, Office of the Secretary, Department of the Interior announces the proposed extension of a public information collection and seeks public comments on the provisions thereof.
+In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, the Office of Environmental Policy and Compliance, Office of the Secretary, Department of the Interior is announcing its intention to request renewal approval for the collection of information for Alternatives Process in Hydropower Licensing.
+This collection request has been forwarded to the Office of Management and Budget (OMB) for review and approval.
+The information collection request describes the nature of the information collection and the expected burden and cost.

 FOR FURTHER INFORMATION CONTACT: